unraid/docs/docs/legacy/FAQ/Shrink_array.md

     Parity" method rather than the "Parity is already valid" option.
     And you won't have any progress info at all during the clearing!
 It will be finished when it finishes!
--   In unRAID v6.0 and v6.1 (not v5), you can turn on "reconstruct
+-   In Unraid v6.0 and v6.1 (not v5), you can turn on "reconstruct
     write" (sometimes known as "turbo write" because it runs significantly faster) with the following command at the command line *after* the array is started: